apptainer/singularity-userdocs/quick_start.rst

     Importantly, it has a vibrant team of developers, scientists, and HPC administrators that invest heavily in the security and development of the software, and are quick to respond to the needs of the community.
-To help learn more about Singularity, I thought these items might be of interest:
+To help learn more about apptainer, I thought these items might be of interest:

         - Security: A discussion of security concerns is discussed at
         \{admindocs\}/admin_quickstart.html